eliotstock/stake/README.md

         1. `sudo cp -r /data/validator_keys /media/usb`
         1. `sudo eject /media/usb`
 1. On the machine where you have MetaMask and your hardware wallet connected:
-    1. Run through the checklist at https://launchpad.ethereum.org/en/checklist and make sure everything tickety-boo.
+    1. Run through the checklist at https://launchpad.ethereum.org/en/checklist and make sure everything is tickety-boo.
     1. Get to https://launchpad.ethereum.org/en/upload-deposit-data where you upload your deposit data.
     1. Plug in the USB drive and mount it.
     1. Get as far as https://launchpad.ethereum.org/en/generate-keys in the Launchpad flow.
 This is where you upload your deposit data JSON file, connect using the account you have on your hardware wallet, and pay the 32 ETH.